grafana/grafana/docs/sources/panels-visualizations/visualizations/traces/index.md

 1. In the panel search pane on the right, select the **Visualizations** tab, search for, and select **Traces**.
 1. Under the **Panel options**, enter a **Title** for your trace panel.
 For more information on the panel editor, refer to the [Configure panel options documentation]({{< relref "../../configure-panel-options" >}}).
 1. In the query editor, select the **TraceQL** query type tab.
 1. Enter `${traceId}` in the TraceQL query field to create a dashboard variable.
-This variable is used as the template query. <br /> {{< figure src="/static/img/docs/panels/traces/screenshot-traces-template-query.png" caption="Add a template query" >}}
+This variable is used as the template query.

+   {{< figure src="/static/img/docs/panels/traces/screenshot-traces-template-query.png" caption="Add a template query" >}}

 1. Select **Apply** in the panel editor to add the panel to the dashboard.
 1. Go to the dashboard **Settings** and add a new variable called `traceId`, of variable type **Custom**, giving it a label if required.
-Select **Apply** to add the variable to the dashboard. <br /> {{< figure  src="/static/img/docs/panels/traces/screenshot-traces-custom-variable.png" maxWidth="25%" caption="Add a Custom variable" >}}
+Select **Apply** to add the variable to the dashboard.

+   {{< figure  src="/static/img/docs/panels/traces/screenshot-traces-custom-variable.png" max-width="50%" caption="Add a Custom variable" >}}

-1. Verify that the panel works by using a valid trace ID for the data source used for the trace panel and editing the ID in the dashboard variable. <br /> {{< figure src="/static/img/docs/panels/traces/screenshot-traces-traceid-panel.png" caption="Results of query in Trace panel" >}}
+1. Verify that the panel works by using a valid trace ID for the data source used for the trace panel and editing the ID in the dashboard variable.

+   {{< figure src="/static/img/docs/panels/traces/screenshot-traces-traceid-panel.png" caption="Results of query in Trace panel" >}}

 ## Add TraceQL with table visualizations